Jessicavazm/JessicaVaz_T3A1/README.md

     > "Loop 3."

 ### Do...while loop
-A do..while loop is very similar to the while loop.
+A do...while loop is very similar to the while loop.
 The difference is that the body precedes the condition and the loop runs at least one iteration - even if the condition is Falsy in the first iteration.
 In the do...while loop, the evaluation actually happens at the end of iteration, that's the reason why the loop always runs at least once.
 This loop is useful for testing user input against specific conditions.
 A common use case for a do...while loop is when the loop length is indeterminate.

 Syntax: